Fred A. Leuchter: Repeating of Leuchter report's tests

-In February 1990, Professor Jan Markiewicz, Director of the Forensic Institute of Cracow, redid the analysis.
+In February 1990, Professor Jan Markiewicz, Director of the Forensic Institute of Kraków, redid the analysis.
 Markiewicz decided that the Prussian blue test was unreliable because it depended on the acidity of the environment, which was low in the gas chambers.
 Markiewicz and his team used microdiffusion techniques to test for cyanide in samples from the gas chambers, from delousing chambers, and from living areas elsewhere within Auschwitz.
 The negative control samples from the living quarters tested negative, while cyanide residue was found in both the delousing chambers and the gas chambers.
 The amount of cyanide found had a great variability, possibly due to 50 years of exposure to the elements to varying degrees, but even so, the categorical results were that cyanide was found where expected in both the gas chambers and the delousing facilities, and not found in the living quarters, supporting the hypothesis that the gas chambers were exposed to high levels of cyanide like the delousing facilities, and not low levels for routine fumigation, like the living quarters.